w3f/polkadot-wiki/docs/learn/learn-staking.md

 research article.
 As a nominator, a minimum of
 {{ polkadot: <RPC network="polkadot" path="query.staking.minNominatorBond" defaultValue={100000000000} filter="humanReadable"/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="query.staking.minNominatorBond" defaultValue={100000000000} filter="humanReadable"/> :kusama }}
-is required to submit an intention to nominate.
+is required to submit an intention to nominate, which can be thought of as registering to be a nominator.
 Note that in NPoS the stake of both nominators and validators can be slashed.
 For an in-depth review of NPoS see [this](https://research.web3.foundation/en/latest/polkadot/NPoS/index.html) research article.